-The programme includes modules in practical archaeological fieldwork, material culture studies, and ethnography, with exciting opportunities for developing your own individual interests in particular aspects of archaeological and anthropological study.
-Students on this programme rate it extremely highly – 92% reported that they are satisfied with the quality of the course in the latest National Student Survey.
+The programme includes modules in practical archaeological fieldwork, material culture studies and ethnography, with exciting opportunities for developing your own individual interests in particular aspects of archaeological and anthropological study.

 This course is run jointly by the Department of Classics, Ancient History and Archaeology, and the Department of African Studies and Anthropology, who together provide an exceptionally diverse and dynamic learning environment.